fondationmerieux/labbook_connect/doc/first_steps.md

 An alternative is to log raw messages, and to implement IHE ATNA Profile transactions to centralize the logs in the future.

-## Is it possible to adapt any specific IVD device workflow to IHE- LAW ?
+## Is it possible to adapt any specific IVD device workflow to IHE-LAW ?

 The HTTP Bridge is based on the assumption that it is possible to adapt any specific IVD device to the synchronous workflow of IHE-LAW.
 In particular, when a response is needed from the device,